-Kauai Kulolo is a decadent Hawaiian desert highly sought throughout the islands.
-Although there are recipes for kulolo on all island.
+Kauai Kulolo is a decadent Hawaiian dessert highly sought throughout the islands.
+Although there are recipes for kulolo on all islands.
 There is something about fresh Kauai Kulolo that goes unmatched.

-Please Note: Fresh Poi is only available to shipment within Hawaiʻi
+Please Note: Fresh Kulolo is only available to shipment within Hawaiʻi.
+Orders are shipped out on Mondays.

 Aloha Aina Poi is made from 100% Kauaʻi grown kalo.
 We pride our company on making thick, ono, ready to eat poi.
 No additional mixing is needed.
 You can add more water if you like, but that is up to you!